tendermint/tendermint/README.md

 [![CircleCI](https://circleci.com/gh/tendermint/abci.svg?style=svg)](https://circleci.com/gh/tendermint/abci)

 Blockchains are a system for creating shared multi-master application state.
-**ABCI** is a socket protocol enabling a blockchain consensus engine, running in one process, to manage a blockchain application state, running in another.
+**ABCI** is a socket protocol enabling a blockchain consensus engine, running in one process,

 For more information on ABCI, motivations, and tutorials, please visit [our blog post](https://tendermint.com/blog/abci-the-tendermint-socket-protocol).